NivlaCuong/cs146-fa18/README.md

 # cs146-fa18

-This repo will contain all the homework and lab from CS 146 - Data Structure and Algorithm - at SJSU.
+This repo will contain Data Structures I learned in CS 146

-1. homework 1: Insertion Sort & Mergesort
+1. Homework 1: Insertion Sort & Mergesort
+2. Homework 2: TBD
+3. Homework 3: TBD

+If you want to download the code to your computer and run it.
+Please fork the project and clone it.